 SHP provides inspiration for history teachers through its courses, published resources and training.
 It works in partnership with OCR in providing a GCSE history specification based on SHP principles (OCR B).
 The Project publishes a wide range innovative learning resources in partnership with Hodder Education.
 It also provides highly-regarded professional development for history teachers through its conferences and courses.

 The Schools History Project is based at Leeds Trinity University.
-SHP’s Director, Michael Riley, is supported by the SHP Fellows, who play a vital role in determining the development of the Project; by the SHP Honorary Fellows, who offer guidance when called upon; and by SHP’s Regional Advisers, who provide local contact points for teachers and trainees looking for support in their history teaching.
+SHP’s Director, Matt Stanford, is supported by the SHP Fellows, who play a vital role in determining the development of the Project; by the SHP Honorary Fellows, who offer guidance when called upon; and by SHP’s Regional Advisers, who provide local contact points for teachers and trainees looking for support in their history teaching.